 - What if my daughter has six beers Saturday evening?
 Will I be to detect alcohol Sunday morning?

-It depends on what time she stopped drinking, and how long it took to drink those six beers.
+The EtG with detect 40-80 hours, but with the conventional test it depends on what time she stopped drinking, and how long it took to drink those six beers.
 If she drank them quickly at midnight, she could produce a maximum intoxication level of about .12% BAC.
 It would take about eight hours for her alcohol level to go back to zero.
 Her alcohol level would be down to zero by about 8:00 am.

 If your daughter drank those six beers over the course of the evening, starting at 7:00 and ending at 12:00, her maximum intoxication would be about .05% BAC.
 Her alcohol level would be down to zero by about 4:00 am.
 Alcohol tests should be administered when you suspect intoxication.
 There is a very helpful chart in the "parents info center" section of this website.